MooersLab/jupyterlabcctbxsnips/README.md

 Please use the **Issues tab** above to request support for additional snippets or to ask questions.
 Alternatively, you can send [e-mail](#contact-information) to me.

-Questions about **cctbx** should be searched in the [cctbx webpages](https://cctbx.github.io) and in the [archive of the cctbxbb](http://phenix-online.org/pipermail/cctbxbb/) and, if no answer is found, then directed to the [cctbxbb Mailing List](http://phenix-online.org/mailman/listinfo/cctbxbb).
+Questions about **cctbx** should be searched in the [cctbx webpages](https://cctbx.github.io) and in the [archive of the cctbxbb](http://phenix-online.org/pipermail/cctbxbb/).
+If no answer is found, then direct to the question to [cctbxbb Mailing List](http://phenix-online.org/mailman/listinfo/cctbxbb).
-Hint: there are numerous examples buried in the source code in folders labeled "examples".
+Hint: numerous examples are buried in the source code in the "examples" folders.

 [Return to Table of Contents](#table-of-contents)